stevematney/writing/The Big Guide to Web Components Built With React/The Big Guide to Web Components Built With React.md

 ## Wrap-Up

 All the considerations above made it possible for our teams to utilize Web Components as our primary means for delivering Micro Frontends that exist alongside each other on a single webpage, are built in React, can communicate with each other, and are deployed by different teams independently, and without the need for heavy-handed, top-down decisions or tooling.
-The ultimate result of all this is that teams can move quickly to iterate on ideas and features within their individual domains, and to steadily and easily improve our product over time for our users.
+The ultimate result of all this is that teams can move quickly and in parallel to iterate on features within their individual domains, and to steadily improve our product over time for our users.

 ## Appendix A: About Browser Compatibility